johnlaudun/jln/teaching/courses/370-games-syllabus.md

 * [The Level Design Book](https://book.leveldesignbook.com/)
 * Map Crow's ["Draw Your DnD World"](https://www.youtube.com/watch?v=dUH-FLcfTmA) is about maps, but it's also about how you should always orient your fiction/game toward actions your audience/player can take.
 There's a lot of good content on his Youtube channel.
 For example, in ["How to Build a Better Dungeon"](https://www.youtube.com/watch?v=K3_kKntWcC8) he thinks through the process of creating a dungeon for an RPG gaming session, which includes important narrative elements like how many encounters to have in a map/session and, just as importantly, what kind of themes or premises do you want running throughout the dungeon session.
 FTR, Map Crow suggests 4-6 encounters per session with maybe 2 of those being substantial combat encounters.
 His ["Jaquaysing the Dungeon"](https://www.youtube.com/watch?v=yJXnrRd9qns) is useful for thinking about how to enrich the experience of your users-readers-audience.
+* Game Design Skills has a [Player-Centric Crash Course](https://gamedesignskills.com/thank-you-player-centric-framework/) for those who would like to be (video) game designers.

 #### Quantification